umich-its-networking/git-training-pub/ex-setup-shell-prompt.md

 layout: page
 ---

-Knowing the current state of your working copy makes using git much eiser.
+Knowing the current state of your working copy makes using git much easier.
 One way to do this is with the `git status` command.
-But you can also customize your command prompt to show you this this information in a condensed form.
+But you can also customize your command prompt to show you this this information in a condensed form that will update everytime the command prompt is displayed, giving you an up-to-date summary of your repositories state.

 There are several ways to do this.
-In this exercise we will use the [git-prompt.sh](https://github.com/git/git/blob/v{{ site.git.version }}/contrib/completion/git-prompt.sh) script from the git project itself.
+In this exercise we will use the [git-prompt.sh](https://github.com/git/git/blob/master/contrib/completion/git-prompt.sh) script from the git project itself.

 ## Set up git-prompt.sh